-To date, our principal sources of liquidity have been the net proceeds we received through the sales of our common stock in our public offerings, private sales of our equity securities, payments received from customers using our products and to a lesser extent proceeds from our debt financings.
+To date, our principal sources of liquidity have been the net proceeds we received through the sales of our common stock in our public offerings, private sales of our equity securities, payments received from customers purchasing our products and to a lesser extent proceeds from our debt financings.
 On March 11, 2019, we completed our initial public offering, including the underwriters' full exercise of their over-allotment option, selling 6,555,000 shares of our common stock at \$17.00 per share.
 Upon completion of our initial public offering, we received net proceeds of \$99.9 million, after deducting underwriting discounts and commissions and offering expenses.
-Concurrent with the initial public offering, we issued 588,235 shares of common stock in a private placement for net proceeds of \$10.0 million.
+Concurrent with the initial public offering, we issued 588,235 shares of common stock in a private placement for net proceeds of \$10.0 million (the "Private Placement").
 On November 15, 2019, we completed a follow-on offering of 2,854,048 shares of our common stock, including 372,267 shares sold pursuant to the underwriters' exercise of their option to purchase additional shares at a public offering price of \$36.25 per share.
 Upon completion of our follow-on offering, we received net proceeds of \$96.7 million, after deducting underwriting discounts and commissions and offering expenses.
+On June 19, 2020, we completed an offering of 1,955,000 shares of our common stock, including 255,000 shares sold pursuant to the underwriters' exercise of their option to purchase additional shares at a public offering price of \$45.75 per share.
+Upon completion of the June 2020 offering, we received net proceeds of \$83.4 million, after deducting underwriting discounts and commissions and offering expenses.